 Rigotte de Condrieu

 As for goats’ milk cheese, the most famous one is “Rigotte de Condrieu”.
-It is matured for three weeks and only weighs 35 grams.
-Lyon people are keen on eating lukewarm Rigotte with green salad.
+It is matured for three weeks and only weighs 35 grammes.
+The people of Lyon are keen on eating lukewarm Rigotte with a green salad.

 Cervelle de Canut

 The most typical cheese speciality from Lyon might be “Cervelle de Canut” (literally meaning Canut’s brains).
 It is a fromage blanc flavoured with chives, garlic, shallot, parsley, salt, pepper, oil, vinegar and white wine.

 The recipe has changed several times throughout the years but Paul Lacombe, a Lyon chef, is widely considered the creator of the “cervelle de canut”.The name of the cheese comes from the Canuts, silk workers of Lyon mostly working on the hill of Croix-Rousse in the 19th century.
 The Canuts were poor people and they used to feed their families with cottage cheese, adding herbs, salt and pepper to give it a stronger taste.

 Lyon gastronomy is also famous for desserts and sweets.
 Lyon enjoys quite simple desserts, which are quite easy to cook and/or convivial.